Home (2015 film): Voice cast

 Additionally, April Lawrence and Nigel W. Tierney voice Boov Announcer and Child A respectively.

 Production

 In 2008, DreamWorks Animation optioned the book's rights to adapt it into an animated feature film.
 On his blog, Adam Rex announced that DreamWorks renewed the option of the adaptation in 2011.
 On June 20, 2012, it was revealed that the title of the film would be Happy Smekday!, Jim Parsons and Rihanna would star in the lead roles, and the film would be released in the fourth quarter of 2014.
 In September 2012, 20th Century Fox and DreamWorks Animation announced a release date of November 26, 2014.
 In June 2013, the film was retitled from Happy Smekday! to Home.

-On October 3, 2013, it was announced that Steve Martin and Jennifer Lopez had joined the cast.
-On May 20, 2014, the film's release date was pushed back to March 27, 2015, switching places with DreamWorks Animation's film Penguins of Madagascar.
-Jeffrey Katzenberg, DreamWorks Animation's CEO, reasoned that Penguins, coming from one of DWA's most successful franchises, would more easily stand out during Thanksgiving time, while Home would try to take advantage of the less competitive spring release window, and repeat successful spring launches of some of DWA's original films, including The Croods and How to Train Your Dragon.

 Soundtrack

 In addition to her voice role, Rihanna created a concept album for the film (also titled Home) which was released on March 13, 2015.
 It consists of 8 original songs.
 The soundtrack's lead single, Rihanna's "Towards the Sun", premiered on BBC Radio 1 on February 9, 2015, and was made available for digital download the same day, via the iTunes Store.
 The second single, "Feel the Light", recorded by Jennifer Lopez, was released on February 25, 2015, via the iTunes Store.